OWASP/Top10/2017/en/0xa5-broken-access-control.md

 * Allowing the primary key to be changed to another's users record, such as viewing or editing someone else's account.
 * Elevation of privilege.
 Acting as a user without being logged in, or acting as an admin when logged in as a user.
 * Metadata manipulation, such as replaying or tampering with a JWT access control token or a cookie or hidden field manipulated to elevate privileges.
-* CORS misconfiguration allows unauthorized API access
+* CORS misconfiguration allows unauthorized API access.
-* Force browsing to authenticated pages as an unauthenticated user, or to privileged pages as a standard user or API not enforcing access controls for POST, PUT and DELETE
+* Force browsing to authenticated pages as an unauthenticated user, or to privileged pages as a standard user or API not enforcing access controls for POST, PUT and DELETE.

 ## How To Prevent?